 The Remove Leading Whitespace property is useful for table and list Formats because they don't need leading whitespace to separate a tag's output from the output of the previous tag.

 When GedSite divides Name and Event Tags into Tag Sets, it evaluates Tag Sets in order by their Selection Priority.
-Tag Sets with a lower value select tags before Tag Sets with a higher value, i.e., lower numbers have higher priority.
+Tag Sets with a higher value select tags before Tag Sets with a lower value, i.e., higher numbers have higher priority.

 If a Tag passes the filters for a Tag Set with a priority of 2000, and that Tag Set's filters are configured to exclude selected tags from subsequent Tag Sets, than the Tag will not be included in any Tag Set with a lower priority.